Kiana-Jafari/SystemVerilog-ANN/README.md

 The sequential implementation demonstrates the trade-off between execution speed and hardware resource utilization by reusing arithmetic hardware across multiple clock cycles.

+A summary of the model perfomance on the test set can be found on <a href='https://github.com/Kiana-Jafari/SystemVerilog-ANN/blob/main/docs/Performance/performance.csv'>docs/Performance/Performance.csv</a>

 ---

 ## Future Work